| Fallschirmjager.Biz Information Helmets:

 reproduce one to fill the gap in your collection till you do

+come across the genuine article!
 You will notice on many online auction sites a whole host

 of replica German paratrooper helmets, some good, some bad